Torus fracture

 A Torus fracture, also known as a buckle fracture is the most common fracture in children.
 It is a common occurrence following a fall, as the wrist absorbs most of the impact and compresses the bony cortex on one side and remains intact on the other, creating a bulging effect.
-As the bulge is only on one side of the bone, this injury is can be classified as an incomplete fracture.
+As the bulge is only on one side of the bone, this injury can be classified as an incomplete fracture.
 The compressive force is provided by the trabeculae and is longitudinal to the axis of the long bone, meaning that the fracture itself is orthogonal to that axis.
 The word "torus" originates from the Latin word "protuberance."

 Signs and symptoms

 Torus fractures are low risk and may cause acute pain.
 As the bone buckles (or crushes), instead of breaking, they are a stable injury as there is no displacement of the bone.
 This mechanism is analogous to the crumple zones in cars.
 As with other fractures, the site of fracture may be tender to touch and cause a sharp pain if pressure is exerted on the injured area.